 - Flights and/or bus tickets to and from Puerto Maldonado

 - Spending money for snacks, drinks and souvenirs

 - Personal equipment (headlamp, bug repellent, binoculars etc.)

-- Participants may prefer to bring their own tent if they would like to camp (see accommodation section)
+- Participants may prefer to bring their own tent if they would like to camp instead of share accomodation with others

 - Add-ons (Tours to Machu Picchu, Cusco and other parts of Peru, full expeditions, lazy river experience, remote native community visit, etc.) – please inquire on application

 Other Volunteer and Internship Programs You Might Like

 PRIMATE CONSERVATION RESEARCH

 Study Primates with a Specific Focus on the Endangered Peruvian Black Spider Monkey

 ARCAmazon is looking for volunteers and interns to assist us with applied research of wild and endangered primate groups in the remote, primary rainforests of the Peruvian Amazon.
 Volunteers and interns will support the vital work of our Primate Conservation Research Team, based at the Las Piedras Amazon Center (LPAC).
 Our task is to better understand the current status–and support conservation action–of the endangered Peruvian black spider monkey (Ateles chamek) and at least 9 other species of primate found in the Las Piedras Watershed.
 Research undertaken by the primate team helps us determine conservation strategies for ARCAmazon and its partners…